wolfgangj/okami/README.md

 ![okami](okami.png)

-## The Threefold Conjecture

-1. We need to get close down to the level of the machine to be in control of it.

-2. We need to be in control of the machine to make it collaborate with us effectively.

-3. We need to make the machine collaborate with us effectively to create solid high-level code.

 ## What?

-`okami` is a metamodern application development system based on a non-standard dialect of Forth.
+`okami` is a metamodern application development system that attempts to reduce technological wastefulness and complexity.
+It is based on a non-standard dialect of Forth.

 The current implementation is written in ARM (AArch32) assembly language and runs on GNU/Linux.
 You can use it on a Raspberry Pi 2/3 and similar computers.